jeffrummel/mbeu/src/site/index.md

 - Headline or heading - `hed`
 - Subheadline - `sub`
 - Deck - `dek`: phrase or sentence teasing the article.
 In web publishing, it is often casually referred to as a blurb or teaser
-- Lede - `led`: in print Publishing - Leading paragraph
+- Lede - `led`: in print Publishing - leading paragraph
-- Copy `copy`: generally text content that is or contains one or more paragraph.
+- Copy `copy`: generally text content containing one or more paragraphs.
-- Nut Graf - `nut`: in print publishing, this is a nutshell paragraph.
+- Nut Graf - `nut`: This is a nutshell paragraph in print publishing.
-- Photo Caption - `cap`: the headline for photo
+- Photo Caption - `cap`: the photo descriptor.
 - Cutline - `cut`: description of a photo.
 - Graphic - `grfx`: Graphic or picture.
 - Hyperlink - `link`: typically an "a" tag.